timiskhakov/timiskhakov.github.io/_posts/2023-11-20-the-24-vertex-problem.md

 ---
 layout: post
 title: The 24-Vertex Problem
-excerpt: Solving a variation of the Hamiltonian path problem
+excerpt: Solving a variation of the Hamiltonian path problem with the Held-Karp algorithm
 tags: [c#, dynamic programming, algorithms]
 ---